yellowdog/python-examples/README.md

 chown -R yd-agent:yd-agent $YDA_HOME/.ssh
 ```

-### Task Execution Directory
+#### Task Execution Directory

-Ephemeral Task working directories are by default created under `/var/opt/yellowdog/agent/data/workers`, named using their YellowDog Task IDs with colons substituted by underscores.
+Temporary Task working directories are by default created under `/var/opt/yellowdog/agent/data/workers`, and named using their YellowDog Task IDs with colons substituted by underscores.

 (On Windows hosts, the Task directories are found under `%AppData%\yellowdog\agent\data\workers`.)

-When a Task is allocated to a node, an ephemeral directory is created, e.g.:
+When a Task is allocated to a node, a temporary directory is created, for example:

 `/var/opt/yellowdog/agent/data/workers/ydid_task_559EBE_74949336-ac2b-4811-a7d5-f3ecd9739908_1_1`